Another dead end. Isaac swore, and regretted it.

 Isaac watched, unable to keep himself from smiling too.
 Yasmin was a good person and a better mother.
 He was lucky to call her a friend.
 The sentence rang a few different ways in his head, and he almost laughed.
 It was true, though, wasn’t it?
 It was true.

-Isaac waited this time, rather than marching ahead, for nods from Yasmin and Laura, and they walked toward the light.
+Isaac waited this time, rather than marching ahead, for nods from Yasmin and Laura, and then they walked toward the light.

 - - -